dongyang-feng/hellow_world/README.md

 # hellow_world
 Hi! humans.

-I like github very much.Today is the first day that i learnt how to use it.And I believe I will make great progress in grogrammer in the futuer.
+I like github very much.Today is the first day that I learn how to use it.And I believe I will make great progress in grogrammerring with it in the futuer.